Nageshn10/PowerBI_Shipments_Analysis/README.md

 Shipment Count = COUNTROWS(shipments)

-Full formulas are in dax_snippets/dax_measures.md.
+Full DAX formulas are available in dax_snippets/dax_measures.md.

 🚀 How to Use (Sample Data)
 Open Power BI Desktop